jundalisay/superb/content/en/research/einstein/relativity/section-18.md

-+++
+---
+title: "Special And General Relativity"
+heading: "Section 18"
+date: 2022-03-28
-title=  "Special And General Relativity" heading=  "Section 18" description=  "For the physical description of natural processes, neither of the reference-bodies K, K' is unique (lit. “specially marked out”) as compared with the other" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-17" linkbtext=  "section-17" linkf=  "/research/einstein/relativity/section-19" linkftext=  "section-19"
+description: "For the physical description of natural processes, neither of the reference-bodies K, K' is unique (lit. 'specially marked out') as compared with the other"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- PART II THE GENERAL THEORY OF RELATIVITY -->